Documentation: Add a note about Symmetric Key (server_cipher) security

 Also, as I said earlier the cryptography used for generating the token is weak and shouldn't be used for plain-text communications.

-#3 Updated by Ruben S. Montero about 6 years ago
+#3 Updated by Ruben S. Montero over 6 years ago

 About the authstring structure ("server_user:target_user:token") with token being encrypted "server_user:target_user:expire":

 - The first target_user is used by OpenNebula core to get the user structure.
 The token target_user is not used by the core nor the driver.
 It is used as "salt", so tokens are different for the same user (different expire times) and for the same time (different target_users).